hphelion/documentation/compute.networking.md

 ##Customizing your Configuration##

+HP Cloud Networking is a virtual network service that provides a powerful API to define the network connectivity and addressing used by devices from HP Cloud Services Compute.
+The HP Cloud Networking API supports virtual network, subnet, router and port abstractions to describe network resources.

-You can use the default network to deploy HP Cloud compute virtual servers, or modify the network configuration through the OpenStack Networking API.
-Use the command line or the HP Cloud management console's (MC) easy-to-use interface to customize.
+You can use the default network or customize the default network using either the HP Cloud Networking API or the HP Cloud Management Console.
+Customizing a network enables you to manage the networks your virtual servers connect to.

 HP Cloud Networking expands networking capabilities, allowing you to perform many tasks, including:

 - Creating and deleting a network
 - Managing a subnet
 - Adding and deleting an interface to a router
-- Configure security group parameters that define the firewall rules for virtual servers
+- Configuring security group parameters that define the firewall rules for virtual servers
 - Allocating and managing public floating IP addresses
 - Viewing network and router details

-You can create additional networks to exact specifications through the OpenStack Networking API.

 For more information on modifying the default network and creating additional networks, see [HP Cloud Networking Overview](https://docs.hpcloud.com/compute/network-guide/).

+For more information on using the HP Cloud Networking API, an extension to the OpenStack API, see [Management console: Networks screen](http://docs.hpcloud.com/mc/compute/networks/)

+For more information on using the HP Cloud Networking API, see [HP Cloud Networking API Specifications](https://docs.hpcloud.com/api/v13/networking)

 ##Security Groups##

 Security Groups are a feature of HP Cloud Networking and are fully supported by the Networking API.

+When you create a port in HP Cloud Networking, you can associate the port with a custom security group or the default security group.
+You can use the API or Management console to add or modify security group rules to the specified group.

 ## For further information